Neelke Doorn

 Other academic activities

 Neelke has organized several international conferences and workshops, including the 2023 Forum on Philosophy, Engineering, and Technology (fPET 2023) in April 2023.
-In 2012, Neelke initiated an international expert community on water ethics.
-Neelke is a member of several advisory committees and is regularly invited to give public talks about the interface of technology, risk, and ethics.
-She regularly publishes opinion pieces in international and national newspapers.Ā
+In 2012, she initiated an international expert community on water ethics.
+She serves on several advisory committees and is regularly invited to give public talks on the interface of technology, risk, and ethics.
+She also publishes opinion pieces in both international and national newspapers.

 Publications